All Episodes

 So you got that.

-Um that to me that seems that seems like uh technicality, I think most of you would say the same thing.
+I think most of you would say the same thing.

 So that's important.

-So they're not getting money, and they're not directly being run by somebody in Israel.
+So they're not getting money and they're not directly being run by somebody in Israel.

-So they just registered into this other category called the Lobbying Disclosure Act, exemption, and that allows uh APAC to disclose expenditures.
+So they just registered into this other category called the Lobbying Disclosure Act exemption.

 I got this from Grok, by the way.

-So it's the directly Part that does a lot of work directly.
+So it's the directly part that does a lot of work directly.

 That's about as direct as you can get.